Regional news

-The Kenton Hardin Health Department will hold two drive-thru flu shot clinics this fall.
+The Kenton Hardin Health Department will hold a drive-thru flu shot clinic this weekend.
+Check the map below for the traffic flow proceedure.

-The first is Saturday, Sept.
-19, and the second is Saturday, Oct.
-3. Both take place in the parking lot under the Health Department in Kenton and the hours are 10 a.m. to 2 p.m.
+It is Saturday, Oct.
+3, in the parking lot under the Health Department in Kenton and the hours are 10 a.m. to 2 p.m.

 Flue shots are given without persons leaving their vehicles.